jnebrera/Amateur_Basketball_Broadcasting/README.md

 For the shake of this project, Wifi, Bluetooth or GPS are not relevant.
 We found some ARM based alternatives like Rockchip3399Pro but their Linux support is quite worrisome.

-OpenVINO documentation is quite abundant and prolific, this is why we have started to play with it.
+OpenVINO documentation is quite abundant and detailed, this is why we have started to play with it.
 Jetson Nano is more or less on the same pricing range, but has fewer TFLOPS (0.5) than Myriad X (1).
 Unfortunately, Xavier is quite more expensive (more than triple) so we will try to focus only on the first two.

-The SBC we have found has an Intel Movidius Myriad X as VPU with PCI signaling (not USB) and a small Intel Atom x5-E3940 SOC as CPU.
+The [Adlink VIZI-AI System](https://goto50.ai/) is the best alternative we have found.
+It has an Intel Movidius Myriad X as VPU with PCI signaling (not USB), a small Intel Atom x5-E3940 SOC as CPU and 4GB of RAM.
 It is fully compatible with OpenVINO and in the future, could allow us to grow to other mini computers with multiple Movidius Myriad X VPUs available.
+Comes with a fancy transparent boxing, a power supply and a set of IoT demo apps from Adlink.

 ![System](./images/Amateur_Basketball_Broadcasting_Camera_0.jpg "System")